hayekian/aws_lambda_ocr/README.md

 # aws_lambda_ocr

-WARNING... this project is more of a repertoir of AWS Lambda related functionality and examples...
+WARNING... this project is more of a repertoire of AWS Lambda related functionality and examples...

 It implements an AWS lambda function that automatically OCRs files/images dropped in one bucket and places them in another as text